team-watchdog/apoc-gardens-wiki/public/markdown/Herbs & Spices/lime.md

 | Propagation | Propagation through seeds and cutting. <update>In Sri Lanka, air layering is also a popular method for propagating lime trees</update> |

 ## Harvesting:
+Cut or pull full-sized fruit when green or wait until they are fully ripe, when the skin turns yellow.

 <update>In Sri Lanka, limes can be harvested year-round, with peak seasons typically occurring from May to August and November to January.
 Harvest when the fruit is fully sized and light green in color for maximum juice content.</update>

 ## Curing:
-Limes can be cured at room temperature for about a week to enhance their flavor.
+<update>Limes can be cured at room temperature for about a week to enhance their flavor.</update>

 ## Storage
 <update>In Sri Lanka's warm climate, store limes in the refrigerator for up to 2 weeks.
 For longer storage, limes can be pickled or their juice can be frozen in ice cube trays.</update>